AM2R-Community-Developers/AM2R-Autopatcher-Linux/README.md

 4. Open a terminal and type `adb devices`.
 This should show your phone.
 If it does, type `adb install [path-to-apk]`.

 ## Manual installation
-This section, is if you don't like AppImages, or want to run the game natively.
-Unless you have a very good reason for it, please use the AppImage instead!
+Manual installation should not be used without due cause.
+Unless you have a very good reason for avoiding AppImages, please use the default installation instead!
 If you cannot run AM2R after installing the packages, use `ldd` in order to find out which packages are missing.

 ### Dependencies